Martial arts look cool as hell, but Furie (2019) remains a silly chapter in the book of “Hollywood Misunderstood“.

 Another close kin to Furie (2019) is Nicolas Winding Refn and his weirdly climatic, but also mildly off-putting Only God Forgives (2013).

-While Hai Phuong’s pursuit is both unrealistic and silly as a story, its hypnotizing power derives from the martial arts that fuel every second sequence of Furie (2019).
+While Hai Phuong’s pursuit is both unbelievable and silly as a story, its hypnotizing power derives from the martial arts and passion that fuel every action sequence of Furie (2019).
 That for-fun approach is essential to enjoy Le-Van Kiet’s efforts.
-I switched off any analytical and logical parts of my brain early on, and went with the flow – fast, fist-and-kick, feverish ride with a serious badass at its core.
+I switched off any parts of my brain responsible for logic, and went with the flow – fast, fist-and-kick, feverish ride with a badass protagonist at its core.

 Furie (2019) – Culturally Hated or Loved?